What is CanPath?

 Many CanPath participants have stories of cancer and other chronic diseases within their own families, while others simply believe in the value of scientific discovery to reduce the incidence of disease in the future.

-The data and biological samples provided by CanPath participants enables researchers to better understand the interaction of genetics, environment and lifestyle factors related to cancer and other chronic diseases, as well as identify potential prevention strategies.
+The data and biological samples provided by CanPath participants enable researchers to better understand the interaction of genetics, environment and lifestyle factors related to cancer and other chronic diseases, as well as identify potential prevention strategies.

-Can individual participants see their DNA results?
+Can individual participants see their results?

-Generally participants will not receive individual results or be notified when their information is used by researchers in the future.
+Generally, participants will not receive individual results or be notified when their information is used by researchers in the future.
 No one — including family members, friends, employers or insurance companies — will be able to access any personal health information collected for CanPath.